rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/common-gs/auth-using-curl.rst

 tenant ID
     The tenant ID value provides your account number.
 For most Rackspace Cloud service APIs, the tenant ID is appended to the API endpoint in the service catalog automatically.
-For Rackspace Cloud Services, the tenant ID has the same value as the tenant name.
+For Rackspace Cloud services, the tenant ID has the same value as the tenant name.

 endpoints
 	The endpoints value provides the URL that you use to access the API service.
 For guidance